“Play is the highest form of research”

 Public Announcements for CACFP Meal Providers

-Honolulu Community College and Kapi‘olani Community College are in the process of soliciting vended meals service via Invitation for Bid for a long-term contract (January 2019 – May 2023).
-In the event that the contract starts in January 2019, Honolulu Community College and Kapi‘olani Community College reserve the right to cancel meal orders for the month of January 2019 by giving the contractor a ten (10) days advance notice.
+Invitation to Bid – Honolulu Community College and Kapi‘olani CC is in the process of soliciting vended meals service via Invitation for Bid for a long-term contract (January 2019 – May 2023).
+In the event that the contract starts in January 2019, Honolulu CC and Kapi‘olani CC reserve the right to cancel meal orders for the month of January 2019 by giving the contractor a ten (10) days advance notice.